Amex Platinum vs Chase Sapphire Reserve: Which card is right for you?

 These cards are absolutely worth opening and keeping for at least the first year (you can receive potentially $1,000+ from each card’s welcome bonus), but you’re probably not intent on keeping them both.

 Welcome bonus (Winner: Amex Platinum)

-With The Platinum Card® from American Express, you can earn 75,000 Amex Membership Rewards points after spending $5,000 on purchases within the first three months of opening your account.
+With The Platinum Card® from American Express, you can earn 75,000 Amex Membership Rewards points after spending $5,000 on purchases within the first six months of opening your account.
 Plus you’ll earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership

 We estimate Amex points value to be around 2 cents each, so the welcome offer alone is worth at least $1,500.
 That said, they can be worth more.
 The best ways to use Amex points are by transferring them to Amex transfer partners to use towards flights.
 For example, you could transfer 55,000 points to Air Canada Aeroplan and fly one-way in business class to Europe.
 That ticket could cost thousands of dollars otherwise!

 The Chase Sapphire Reserve comes with 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
 We estimate Chase points value to be around 1.7 cents each, though they can be worth tons more if you know the best ways to use Chase points.
 You shouldn’t have trouble getting at least $1,020 in value from this intro offer.

 For example, you can redeem your points through valuable Chase transfer partners like Hyatt for outsized value.
 I transferred my points to Hyatt for a free stay at the all-inclusive Hyatt Zilara in Cancun.
 This room can cost upwards of $500, but only cost 25,000 Hyatt points.